daos-stack/daos/doc/admin/deployment.md

 ### Elevated Privileges

-Several tasks (e.g. storage access, hugepages configuration) performed by the DAOS server require elevated permissions on the storage nodes (requiring certain commands to be run as root or with sudo).
+Several tasks (e.g., storage access, hugepages configuration) performed by the DAOS server require elevated permissions on the storage nodes (requiring certain commands to be run as root or with sudo).